shubhamoli/nakli.tech/content/posts/tutorials/bloom-filter.md

 It is probalistic in nature as it may return false positives.
-If bloom filter says an element is not present then we can be 100% sure that it's not ***but*** for any positive response, the elemnt may or may not be present in the set and in this case we have to query our primary source (may be DB) for final confirmation.
+If bloom filter says an element is not present then we can be 100% sure that it's not ***but*** for any positive response, the element may or may not be present in the set and in this case we have to query our primary source (may be DB) for final confirmation.

 One may argue that we're stil end up calling our primary source for the final confirmation then what's the benefit, but let me tell you that with proper configuration (using mathematics) we can reduce these calls to a huge extent (almost negligible).

+For calculating optimal value of `m` and `k` from total no. of elements `n` and error rate `e` see formula in the program below or see [here](https://en.wikipedia.org/wiki/Bloom_filter#Optimal_number_of_hash_functions)

+While risking false positives, bloom filter has substantial space advantage over other Data Structures like hash tables, tries, binary search trees, etc. bacause these DS store the element itself which can require small no. of bits (for ints) to arbitrary large no. of bits (for strings).
+Bloom filter doesn't store element at all and a separate solution like a DB should be used to store actual element.

+**Important:** *A Bloom filter with a `1%` error and an optimal value of `k`, in contrast, requires only about `9.6 bits` per element, regardless of the size of the elements*

 &nbsp;